KierepkaE/node_api_modules_practice/README.md

 - in the console: `nodemon app.js`
 - to see users names call `showUsers()` function in app.js
 - to see users object call `showUserObj()` function in app.js
+- to see length of users list call `userListLength()` function in app.js

 #### Tech: